The Community and Pet Protection Act (HF737)

 - Current, ambiguous language under animal neglect makes it difficult for law enforcement and prosecutors to take a proactive approach when animal welfare concerns arise.
 HF737 clarifies standard of care requirements for food, water, and shelter, and adds requirements for sanitary conditions, grooming, and veterinary care.

 - Mental health issues often play a significant role in many cases of animal cruelty.
-HF737 requires mental health evaluations for juveniles and offenses punishable as an aggravated misdemeanor, class D felony, or class C felony.
+HF737 requires mental health evaluations for juveniles and those charged with offenses punishable as an aggravated misdemeanor or class D felony.

 Why is this bill important?